mergado/docs/_posts/2016-03-29-authorization.md

    redirect_uri=https://appcloud.mergado.com
    ```

-2. The authorization server redirects to `redirect_uri` with an access token in the fragment of URL:
+2. The authorization server redirects to `redirect_uri` with an access token in the fragment of URL.

    **Example:**